Written byRyone Visscher

-Malware and viruses usually are distributed by cybercriminals through links in emails or on untrusted websites.
+Malware and viruses usually are distributed by cyber criminals through links in emails or on untrusted websites.
 Once you click on them, they steal, delete, and even overwrite your data and then cause data loss.

 File system corruption

-Interrupted data transfer, improper disk ejection, unexpected power outrage, failed OS update, and other unexplained factors might cause the file system of a storage device to become logically corrupted.
+Interrupted data transfer, improper disk ejection, unexpected power outage, failed OS update, and other unexplained factors might cause the file system of a storage device to become logically corrupted.
 Files can then become inaccessible and lost.

 Another majority of data loss occurs due to mechanical issues.
 The fragile parts such as platters and magnetic heads of a mechanical hard disk drive or the flash memory of a solid-state drive can be damaged by drops or other physical events or wear out over time.
 However, physical damages on a device don't necessarily indicate that your files are permanently lost.
 It is often best to contact a professional data recovery service to help you recover data from a seemingly-dead hard drive.

 What you can do to protect your data in the future?

 Now that you know how to restore deleted files on Mac, you may have come to the unfortunate conclusion that some of your files won't be able to be easily recovered.
 To avoid completely losing important files again, what can you do to protect them in the future?